chae0Park/rfq/Readme.md

 Required services include:

-* OpenAI API
+- OpenAI API
-* PostgreSQL database
+- PostgreSQL database
-* Gmail / n8n configuration where applicable
+- Gmail / n8n configuration where applicable
+- Slack configuration where applicable

 Do not commit secrets or local runtime data to the repository.